-□ A student s the right to a full education in the program to which s/he has been admitted. ☐ A student s the right to observe any religion (or none at all) that the school may not interfere with by requiring, ablishing, or conducting religious exercises. ☐ A student s the right not to take part in the Pledge of Allegiance or salute to the flag, if doing so violates hi er beliefs or values.
+has the right to a full education in the program to which s/he has been admitted. ☐ A student has the right to observe any religion (or none at all) that the school may not interfere with by requiring. establishing, or conducting religious exercises. ☐ A student has the right not to take part in the Pledge of Allegiance or salute to the flag, if doing so violates h is/her beliefs or values.